 Moderna’s vaccine does not require the same ultracold storage as Pfizer’s and can remain stable at normal fridge temperature for 30 days.

 Trials on more than 30,000 people in the US have shown the Moderna jab to be 94.5% effective in preventing coronavirus.

 While this efficacy may drop over time, scientists have said the vaccine should protect against around nine in 10 cases of Covid-19.

-Moderna has not identified any significant safety concerns and its vaccine has been approved for use in the US.
+Moderna has not identified any significant safety concerns.

 – What about antibodies and T-cells?

 The Pfizer, AstraZeneca and Moderna vaccines have been shown to provoke both an antibody and T-cell response.